The Essential Guide to Crypto Tax in Puerto Rico for 2024

 Do you pay cryptocurrency taxes in Puerto Rico?

-The dream of a Puerto Rico crypto tax haven is a reality for many serious crypto investors who will already enjoy a 0% tax rate on crypto for the 2022 tax season.
+The dream of a Puerto Rico crypto tax haven is a reality for many serious crypto investors who will already enjoy a 0% tax rate on crypto.
 However, whether you pay Puerto Rico crypto tax will depend on your status there.
 The most noteworthy aspect of the tax system in Puerto Rico is that it eliminates capital gains taxes for bona fide residents.
 ACT 60, previously known as ACT 22, gives individual resident crypto investors a tax exemption if they meet specific criteria.

-This means qualified individuals are subject to a 0% tax rate on capital gains if they can qualify as a bona fide resident.
-This means that there is no tax on capital gains earned from crypto, interest, or dividends.
+This means certain individuals are subject to a 0% tax rate on capital gains if they can qualify as a bona fide resident.
+This would mean there is no tax on capital gains earned from crypto, interest, or dividends.
 There are three tests to qualify as a bona fide resident of Puerto Rico:

 You must spend at least 183 days a year in Puerto Rico, spend fewer than 90 days in the US, or earn less than $3,000 taxable income in the United States.